Christianity in late antiquity: Church of the East

 Historically, the most widespread Christian church in Asia was the Church of the East, the Christian church of Sasanian Persia.
 This church is often known as the Nestorian Church, due to its adoption of the doctrine of Nestorianism, which emphasized the disunity of the divine and human natures of Christ.
 It has also been known as the Persia Church, the East Syrian Church, the Assyrian Church, and, in China, as the "Luminous Religion".

 The Church of the East developed almost wholly apart from the Greek and Roman churches.
 In the 5th century it endorsed the doctrine of Nestorius, Patriarch of Constantinople from 428 to 431, especially following the Nestorian Schism after the condemnation of Nestorius for heresy at the First Council of Ephesus.
 For at least twelve hundred years the Church of the East was noted for its missionary zeal, its high degree of lay participation, its superior educational standards and cultural contributions in less developed countries, and its fortitude in the face of persecution.

 Persian Empires

 The Church of the East had its inception at a very early date in the buffer zone between the Roman Empire and the Parthian in Upper Mesopotamia.
 Edessa (now Şanlıurfa) in northwestern Mesopotamia was from apostolic times the principal center of Syriac-speaking Christianity.
 The missionary movement in the East began which gradually spread throughout Mesopotamia and Persia and by AD 280.
 When Constantine converted to Christianity the Persian Empire, suspecting a new "enemy within", became violently anti-Christian.
 The great persecution fell upon the Christians in Persia about the year 340.
 Though the religious motives were never unrelated, the primary cause of the persecution was political.
 Sometime before the death of Shapur II in 379, the intensity of the persecution slackened.
-Tradition calls it a forty-year persecution, lasting from 339-379 and ending only with Shapur's death.
+Tradition calls it a forty-year persecution, lasting from 339 to 379 and ending only with Shapur's death.